I’ve asked Gemini to summarize Hanami 2.2 Guides, so I will share with you:

 - Auto-associated by exposure name (e.g.,

-).# app/views/parts/book.rb module Bookshelf module Views module Parts class Book < Bookshelf::Views::Part # Or your app's base part def formatted_price helpers.format_number(price, precision: 2) # Access helpers end def author_profile_link context.routes.path(:author_profile, id: author.id) # Access context end end end end end
+expose :bookusesParts::Book).# app/views/parts/book.rb module Bookshelf module Views module Parts class Book < Bookshelf::Views::Part # Or your app's base part def formatted_price helpers.format_number(price, precision: 2) # Access helpers end def author_profile_link context.routes.path(:author_profile, id: author.id) # Access context end end end end end - In template:

 <%= book.formatted_price %>

-Scopes (app/views/scopes/
+Scopes (app/views/scopes/)

 - Custom logic around a template and its locals.

 # app/views/scopes/media_player.rb < Bookshelf::Views::Scope class MediaPlayer < Bookshelf::Views::Scope def play_button_label = item.playing? ?
-"Pause" : "Play" # `item` is a local end
+"Pause" : "Play" # `item` is a local end - Usage in template:

 <%= scope(:media_player, item: @song).render("media_player_controls") %>